 Grounds Maintenance plans or maps are used by councils, housing associations and their contractors to visualise and manage the assets requiring a maintenance regime.
 These assets can include Grass, Meadow, Shrubs, Hedges, Trees, Paths, Playgrounds, Multi-use Games Areas (MUGAs), Sports Pitches and Courts, Car Parks and Highway Verges.

-From our experience in delivering the capture and conversion of client’s Grounds Maintenance geographic data from outdated sources such as printed maps and PDFs, we have summarised the key benefits in digitising Grounds Maintenance plans.
+From our experience in the creation or conversion of Grounds Maintenance digital maps – either from scratch or from outdated sources such as printed maps and PDFs – we can summarise the key benefits in digitally mapping Grounds Maintenance.

 Imagine being responsible for grass cutting, hedge trimming, weeding and highways verge maintenance for a whole local authority but not knowing the true geographic extents of these assets.
 Then imagine having to appoint a GM contractor on a fixed-price 4-year contract without such a bill of assets, their areas and lengths.
 Not knowing the true picture of the square meterage of sports fields, parks and amenities makes such GM tendering impossible to undertake with the necessary degree of accuracy and therefore costs.
 In short, a GM mapping exercise giving a true measurement of responsibilities can save an authority and/or contractor £millions in the long run.